-In the first of a two-part series, Richard Fieldhouse attempts to interpret some aspects of Nobel Prize winner Daniel Kahneman's work in trying to make sense of human errors, biases and rational behaviour
+In the first of a three-part series, Richard Fieldhouse attempts to interpret some aspects of Nobel Prize winner Daniel Kahneman's work in trying to make sense of human errors, biases and rational behaviour

 The NASGP has always taken a particular interest in the management of mistakes within primary care.
 Often working in isolation, with little or no support and in environments of enforced underperformance, sessional GPs, and in particular GP locums, can find themselves at the sharp end of system errors and huge variability, with every practice being different to the next by up to 500 different points of variable, practice-specific information.
 We are the veritable canaries in the coalmine.